 Section 1 Modifications to Agreement.
-Alta reserves the right to unilaterally amend, modify, or change this Agreement, at any time and from time to time in its sole discretion, without notice and without Member’s consent.
+Motivate reserves the right to unilaterally amend, modify, or change this Agreement, at any time and from time to time in its sole discretion, without notice and without Member’s consent.
 By continuing to use any Service after any amendment, modification, or change, Member has agreed to be bound by all such amendments, modifications, and changes.
 Member must carefully review this Agreement on a regular basis to maintain awareness of all amendments, modifications, and changes.
-Whenever a change is made to this Agreement, Alta will post a notification on www.bikechattanooga.com (“Website”).
+Whenever a change is made to this Agreement, Motivate will post a notification on www.bikechattanooga.com (“Website”).

 Section 2 Term of Agreement.
 The term of this Agreement begins when You first use any Service, and the term ends 10 years after Your last use of any Service; provided, however, that Your personal financial responsibility under Section 15 of this Agreement, titled Credit Card Matters, expires one year after the later of (i) Your last use of any Service, or (ii) the expiration of Your Membership or Pass.
-At any time and from time to time, and without Member's consent, Alta may unilaterally terminate Your right to use any Service, in Alta’s sole discretion and without any notice or cause.
+At any time and from time to time, and without Member's consent, Motivate may unilaterally terminate Your right to use any Service, in Motivate’s sole discretion and without any notice or cause.
 This Agreement remains in full force and effect after any termination of Your right to use any Service.

 Section 3 Service System.
 The Service is composed of Bike Chattanooga bicycle stations (“Stations”), which include an automated pay station (“Pay Station”), and separate stands that allow the docking of Bike Chattanooga bicycles (“Bike Docks”).
 The Stations are for the purposes of the renting, docking, and locking of Bike Chattanooga bicycles, as well as the identification of Member.
 Under the Service, Bike Chattanooga bicycles can be rented and returned to any Station.

 Section 4 Registration to Service.
 Member may registered to the Service for a period of one year (“Membership”).
 To purchase a Membership, Member must complete a registration form and create an account ("Account") at www.bikechattanooga.com, to become a Annual Member (“Annual Member”).
-When a Member subscribes to the Service, Alta will charge the Annual Member’s credit card the amount for the Membership, as described in Section 5.
-Once Annual Member’s credit card payment clears, Alta will mail a system key to the mailing address listed by Annual Member.
+When a Member subscribes to the Service, Motivate will charge the Annual Member’s credit card the amount for the Membership, as described in Section 5.
+Once Annual Member’s credit card payment clears, Motivate will mail a system key to the mailing address listed by Annual Member.
 Annual Member must activate the system key on the Website, under the “Member Login” heading, before using the Service for the first time.
 A Membership becomes valid and active once the system key is activated on the Website.
-The Membership allows Annual Member to use the Service without having to pay the $6 charge applicable to Pass Rider (defined below); provided; however, that Annual Member must still pay the hourly rates as set forth in Section 7 for all trips in excess of 60 minutes.
+The Membership allows Annual Member to use the Service without having to pay the $8 charge applicable to Pass Rider (defined below); provided; however, that Annual Member must still pay the hourly rates as set forth in Section 7 for all trips in excess of 60 minutes.
 Within one year after a prior Membership expires, Annual Member may renew the Membership on the Website, under the “Member Login” heading.
 If the Membership is not renewed within this period of time, then Annual Member might need to (i) take certain actions to reactivate Annual Member's old Account, or (ii) create an entirely new Account for a new Membership.
-The Membership, and the personal identification number and system key related thereto, are non-transferable and may be terminated if Annual Member breaches this Agreement, as decided by Alta in its sole discretion.
+The Membership, and the personal identification number and system key related thereto, are non-transferable and may be terminated if Annual Member breaches this Agreement, as decided by Motivate in its sole discretion.
 If a Membership is terminated for any reason, then no refund is provided.

 Member may purchase a Membership only by using a Visa or MasterCard credit card.
 On the 8th day of each month, the total amount of chargeable trips (i.e., those trips in excess of 60 minutes) will be charged to Annual Member’s credit card.
 At the end of each month, Annual Member may access a statement of chargeable trips on the Website.
-If Annual Member has any claim or dispute regarding a chargeable trip, then Annual Member must, within 10 business days from the end of the prior month with the disputed claim, provide to Alta the corresponding trip number to identify the place and time the Bike Chattanooga bicycle was rented and returned.
+If Annual Member has any claim or dispute regarding a chargeable trip, then Annual Member must, within 10 business days from the end of the prior month with the disputed claim, provide to Motivate the corresponding trip number to identify the place and time the Bike Chattanooga bicycle was rented and returned.
 The receipt, if any, indicating the date and time the Bike Chattanooga bicycle was returned would be additional proof that the Bike Chattanooga bicycle had been properly returned.
 Annual Member is encouraged to maintain all trip receipts.